sherpa/sherpa/docs/developer/index.rst

    lines of the ``sherpa/astro/xspec/src/_xspec.cc`` file.
-This information is replicated in the output of ``add_xspec_model.py`` so it depends on how many models need to be added ot changed as to which to use.
+This information is replicated in the output of ``add_xspec_model.py`` so it depends on how many models need to be added or changed as to which to use.

    It is strongly suggested that the ordering from this routine